I need no photograph to remember you

 the cold wrapping around us tighter than the dark,

-the snow falling so fast it clacked and slapped
+the snow falling so fast it clicked and grew

 into the otherness that hung all around.